jwtowner/lug/README.md

     // Create grammar that matches an arithmetic expression followed by end-of-input auto grammar = start(Expr > eoi);

+    // Sample input string to parse
-    // Parse and evaluate the sample input std::string input = "2 * (3 + 4)";
+    std::string input = "2 * (3 + 4)";

-    lug::environment env;
+    // Parse and evaluate the sample input lug::environment env;
     if (!lug::parse(input, grammar, env)) {
         std::cout << "parse failed\n";
-        return -1;
+        return 1;
     }

     // Pop the result from the environment and display it to the console